 - flight operations officer – plan, coordinate and monitor flight operations

-- aerospace battle manager – you could be a surveillance officer, monitoring the skies for airborne threats; a weapons controller, directing fighters onto aircraft that are suspicious or identified as threats; or a space specialist, searching for missiles and military surveillance satellites beyond the atmosphere
+- aerospace battle manager – you could be a surveillance officer, monitoring the skies for airborne threats, or a weapons controller, directing fighters to intercept aircraft that are suspicious or identified as threats

 - radiographer – use imaging equipment to help with the diagnosis of patients